MichaelCurrin/code-cookbook/recipes/web/check-links/html-proofer.md

 ### Install gem globally

-This is if you are going to reuse across your projects or are going to use in CI.

 ```sh
 $ gem install html-proofer --user-install
 ```

+This is if you are going to reuse across your projects or are going to use in CI.
+You'll get the latest version available.

 ### Install gem in project